zibz0017/QuartzVault/content/Halacha/Food/Netilas Yadayim.md

 1. <span style="display: block; text-align: justify;">The water by tevillah does not become tamei.[^33]</span>
 2. <span style="display: block; text-align: justify;">As such, once again, there is no tamei water so according to the opinion that the purpose of drying one's hands is to get rid of the tamei מים ראשונים, one would not have to dry one's hands.[^33]</span>
 3. <span style="display: block; text-align: justify;">In this case, the תורה explicitly does not require one to dry themselves off after toveling in a mikvah.
 As such, even the opinion that says that drying is because wet hands are disgusting would agree in this case that one doesn't have to dry one's hands, as it is explicitly fine from the תורה.[^33]</span>
-### Halacha Lemaisa
+### הלכה Lemaisa
 1. <span style="display: block; text-align: justify;">If having wet hands bothers someone then they need to dry their hands.[^33]</span>
 2. <span style="display: block; text-align: justify;">In all cases, one should be still be מחמיר to dry one's hands.[^34]</span>
 # One Forgot to Make the Bracha Until After Drying
-1. <span style="display: block; text-align: justify;">If one forgot to make the bracha until after drying one's hands, one is still allowed to make the bracha because the rabanan set up the mitva for the bracha to be made after, as [[#^64e689|previously discussed]].
+1. <span style="display: block; text-align: justify;">If one forgot to make the bracha until after drying one's hands, one is still allowed to make the bracha because the רבנן set up the mitva for the bracha to be made after, as [[#^64e689|previously discussed]].
 However, once one makes the hamotzi, they cannot make a bracha anymore.[^35]</span>
 2. <span style="display: block; text-align: justify;">Obviously, this should not be relied upon if one can avoid it.
 One should try to make sure to make the bracha before drying one's hands.[^35]</span>
 # One's Hands Were Already Washed
 1. <span style="display: block; text-align: justify;">If one had already washed their hands but not for a chiyuv, and then one decides that they want to eat bread, they have to rewash their hands.[^36]</span>